xaridar/VisualTransRot/README.md

     ```
     in the extracted directory to run VTR.

-### Contributing to VTR
+### Installing from Source Code
-To contribute to VTR, first clone the GitHub repository.
+To build VTR from source, first download the source code from [here](../../releases/latest).
 All code is written in Java and requires JDK>=11 to compile.
 The Main method is located in [Main.java](src/Main.java).

 If manually compiled, `saved_config.txt`, `saved_dbase.txt`, `TransRot.jar`, and `wrapper.jar` must be placed to be siblings of the compiled output directory.